 Inadequate energy intake can lower cellular immune activity specifically, relative to humoral immunity (Long & Nanthakumar, 2004).
 The cellular arm of the adaptive immune response involves the development and mobilization of T helper type 1 cells (Th1) and their recruitment of monocyte-derived macrophages.
 This activity corresponds with inflammation, a particularly costly aspect of the immune response that generally requires processes to repair collateral damage to self (Weavers et al., 2019).
 In mice, lower circulating leptin concentrations during fasting led to a decrease in Th1 cytokines and a predominance of Th2, whereas refeeding restored Th1 and suppressed Th2 cytokines (Lord et al., 1998).
 Although T cell profiles require invasive sampling to quantify, cellular immune activity can be reliably measured non-invasively.
 The biomarker neopterin is a useful non-invasive marker of cellular immune activity, as well as general inflammatory activity of macrophages, as it is produced by type I macrophages typically after their activation by IFNy produced by Th1 cells (Murr et al., 2002).
 Neopterin has been validated to increase in response to acute infection in macaques (Higham et al., 2015) and great apes (bonobos, Behringer et al., 2017; chimpanzees, Thompson González et al., 2020).
 It is excreted in urine and is highly stable when stored in the absence of light at low temperatures, making it an ideal marker of cellular immune activity in wild primate populations (Heistermann & Higham, 2015).

 Energy balance and bodily condition are challenging to quantify in wild primates: the gold standard for measuring each requires capture or controls which are not feasible in most wild populations (e.g., doubly-labeled water method).
 Nevertheless, the status of each can be approximated non-invasively.
-Energy balance, or the difference between energy intake and expenditure, can be well-approximated with c-peptide of insulin (Emery Thompson, 2016; Girard-Buttoz et al., 2011; Higham et al., 2011).
+Energy balance, or the difference between energy intake and expenditure, can be well-approximated with C-peptide of insulin (Emery Thompson, 2016; Girard-Buttoz et al., 2011; Higham et al., 2011).
 C-peptide is excreted in urine and produced in a 1:1 ratio with insulin, providing an integrated signal of energy balance to the brain.
 C-peptide has been validated in several primate species, shown to correspond with body mass (bonobos, Deschner et al., 2008; macaques, Girard-Buttoz et al., 2011), feeding rates and mass gain and loss (macaques, Girard-Buttoz et al., 2011), and food availability (chimpanzees, Emery Thompson et al., 2009; orangutans, Emery Thompson & Knott, 2008; gorillas, Grueter et al., 2014; blue monkeys, Thompson et al., 2020).
 Body condition typically refers to the availability of energetic reserves, namely body fat and lean muscle (Schulte-Hostedde et al., 2005).
 To date, no non-invasive methods have been validated to measure body fat, however approximation of lean body mass is possible with a combination of urinary creatinine and specific gravity (Emery Thompson et al., 2012).
 Although lipids in adipose tissue are typically metabolized prior to protein in lean muscle, lean muscle still constitutes an energetic reserve (O’Connell et al., 2021; Schulte-Hostedde et al., 2005).
 Creatinine content of urine that exceeds expected values based on urine’s specific gravity represents relatively higher muscle mass, and lower muscle mass if creatinine falls below expected values.